cockroachdb/docs/v2.1/encryption.md

 ## Recommendations

-There are a number of considerations to keep in mind when running with encryption:
+There are a number of considerations to keep in mind when running with encryption.

 Key management is the most dangerous aspect of encryption.
 The following rules should be kept in mind:

 * make sure only the unix user running the `cockroach` process has access to the keys
 * do not store the keys on the same partition/drive as the cockroach data.
 It is best to load keys at run time from a separate system (eg: keywhiz, vault)
 * rotate store keys frequently (every few weeks to months)
 * keep the data key rotation period low (default is one week)

 A few other recommendations apply for best security practices:

 * do not switch from encrypted to plaintext, this leaks data keys.
 Once transitioned to plaintext, all data must be considered reachable.
 * do not copy the encrypted files as the data keys are not easily available.
 * if encryption is desired, start a node with it enabled from first run without ever running in plaintext.